alexanderjbeal/naic-test/README.md

 * Create a rest api service to update a User's profile
 * OWASP Top Ten standards need to be followed needs to be followed
 * Frontend should display to the User either successfully saved or a general error occurred
-* User Profile page will have a reset and submit button - Did not have time to research or try to build out this feature with Angular
+* User Profile page will have a reset and submit button
-* User Profile page will have a header with a logout button - Aforementioned statement, but there is a function logout button
+* User Profile page will have a header with a logout button

 ## User story requirements completed:
-* User tries to login and enters wrong password - error displayed - Displays combined error for username / password
+* User tries to login and enters wrong password - error displayed
-* User tries to login and enters wrong username - error displayed - Displays combined error for username / password
+* User tries to login and enters wrong username - error displayed
 * User tries to login with no username/password - error displayed
 * Email address needs to be valid and is required
 * First, Last names are required fields